 For leasehold property owners, rejecting an en-bloc sale is riskier.
-As the property nears its 99-year limit, it could become harder to sell, and its value will slide further.
+As the property nears its 99-year limit, it’s likely to become harder to sell, and its value will slide further.
 Developers know this, and are less likely to accede to the sellers’ demands.

 Note that a property’s location, more than its lease, is a stronger determinant of its en-bloc value.
 A freehold property in a non-central area, for example, could still en-bloc for a lot less than a leasehold property located in Tanglin or Tanjong Pagar.

 Also, freehold properties are initially bought at higher prices.
-They tend to cost around 10 to 15 per cent more than their leasehold counterparts, which could balance out the higher en-bloc value at the end.
+They tend to cost around 10 to 15% more than their leasehold counterparts, which could balance out the higher en-bloc value at the end.

 Can freehold properties be acquired by the government, even if their lease is unlimited?